-MaintenanceBooker is a new service from the National Churches Trust which makes it easier for churches, chapels and historic buildings in Yorkshire to book maintenance services using professional and experienced contractors.
+The service makes it easy for churches, chapels and historic buildings to book a number of maintenance services through accredited and experienced contractors.

-Services currently available include gutter clearance, lightning protection system inspections, tree surveys and tree maintenance.
-Plans are already in motion to add further maintenance services in 2017 in other regions of the country.
+Services currently available include gutter clearance, lightning protection system inspections, tree surveys and surgery and asbestos maintenance.

 All MaintenanceBooker contractors have been carefully selected following a rigorous tendering process which has assessed their experience, levels of insurance and Health and Safety standards.